rtrt88/IIMT3688-Assignment-6-3036029624/readme.md

 - `response`
 - `flags`

+The main status values used in this implementation are:
+- `ok`
+- `validation_error`
+- `rate_limited`
+- `blocked`

-### Why it matters
+#### Why it matters
-The integrated pipeline is important because the assignment requires the security mechanisms to be exercised before and after model execution in a callable script or backend-style workflow.
+The integrated pipeline is important because the assignment requires the security mechanisms to be exercised in a callable workflow.
 A unified function also makes the system easier to test, demonstrate, and extend.

-### Threats addressed
+#### Threats addressed
 This workflow combines all earlier protections and ensures consistent, reliable behavior across requests.

 ---

 ## 4. How to Use the Security Module

-## 4.1 Requirements
+### 4.1 Requirements
-- Python 3.8 or above
+- Python 3.8+
-- Standard library only is sufficient for the core implementation
+- No third-party packages are required for the core implementation

-## 4.2 Run the Demo
+### 4.2 Run the Demo
 To run the demonstration script:

 ```bash